Engee documentation

 If the port is not in use, then the terms of the equation with the subscript corresponding to the port name are equal to .

-The conservation of water vapor mass relates the mass flow rate of water vapor to the dynamics of the humidity level in the internal volume of humid air:
+The conservation of water vapor mass relates the mass flow of water vapor to the dynamics of the humidity level in the internal volume of humid air:

 Similarly, the conservation of impurity gas mass relates the mass flow rate of impurity gas to the dynamics of the impurity gas level in the internal volume of humid air: